wp-plugins/subscribe2/ReadMe.txt

 }
 add_filter('s2_taxonomies', 'my_taxonomy_types');`

-= I want to change the kinds of users who can access the Subscribe2 mines.
+= I want to change the kinds of users who can access the Subscribe2 menus.
 Is that possible? =

 Yes, it is possible with a little bit for code either in a custom plugin or your functions.php file in your theme.
-You use the
+You use the add_filter() command that is part of WordPress to change the [capability](http://codex.wordpress.org/Roles_and_Capabilities#Capabilities) that allows access to each of the Subscribe2 menus.

 `function s2_admin_changes( $capability, $menu ) {
 	// $capability is the core WordPress capability to allow admin page access